Azure-Samples/ms-identity-python-flask-webapp-call-graph/README.md

 - Based on the requested scopes, Azure AD presents a consent dialogue to the user upon signing in.
 - If the user consents to one or more scopes and obtains a token, the scopes-consented-to are encoded into the resulting `access_token`.
 - Note the scope requested by the application by referring to [aad.config.json](./aad.config.json).
 By default, this array is set to `["User.ReadBasic.All"]`.
-- This particular MS Graph API scope is for accessing the basic information of all user account in the user's tenant.
+- This particular MS Graph API scope is for accessing the basic information of all user accounts in the user's tenant.
 The graph endpoint for accessing this info is `https://graph.microsoft.com/v1.0/users`
 - Any valid requests made to this endpoint must bear an `access_token` containing scope `User.ReadBasic.All` in the Authorization header.

 ### Under the hood